Usually nothing bad, but sometimes…

 Consider your poor computer (or any electronic device) connected to power that’s browning out, surging, blinking, and more before it finally goes dark.

-Some equipment can handle that mess.
+Some computers and equipment can handle that mess.
+Some computers and equipment cannot.

 In fact, a lone power surge can damage sensitive or just plain cheap equipment.